 Brain development too is in multi folds, day to day experiences activate neural pathways in the brain, thereby set up the base for future development and behavior.
 “Use it or Lose it” and “Use it and Grow it” are the crux factors workable in conducive brain development during initial years.

 Delayed developmental milestones seen in children are mainly due to genetic composition, pre- natal and peri- natal conditions, and gaps in neonatal and environmental influences.
-Early interventions in such conditions is the ideal recommendation,” younger the age, higher the rate of success” since:
+Early interventions in such conditions are the ideal recommendation,” younger the age, higher the rate of success” since:

 Ø maximum motor milestones are achieved during 0-5years